Lunathecatte/Scripts/README.md

+# Scripting
+From PowerShell to Batch, you'll find it here.
+My most used scripts for personal or professional use.
+This repo is likely not up-to-date, but I'll do my best.
-# Powershell
+# ;)
-Here you will find my personally most used PowerShell scripts, applicable for either work environments or personal use.